oci-labs/smartdevice2/README.md

     - press "Create" button
     - takes a few minutes to complete

+### Google Cloud Persistent Disk
+- one use is to enable using MySQL in a way that data is not lost when the database service is restarted
+- to allocate persistent disk space
+  * `gcloud compute disks create --size 1GB smartdevice-disk`
+  * 1GB is the smallest size that can be requested
+- to delete a persistent disk space
+  * `gcloud compute disks delete smartdevice-disk`
+  * this must be done before one can be recreated

+### Kubernetes Secrets
+- to create a Kubernetes secret
+  * `./create-secret {secret-name} {data-name} {data-value}`
+  * these are typically referenced in a Kubernetes .yaml file
+  * ex.
+    ```
+    env:
+      - name: MYSQL_ROOT_PASSWORD
+        valueFrom:
+          secretKeyRef:
+            name: mysql-root-auth
+            key: root-password
+    ```
+- to delete a Kubernetes secret
+  * `kubectl delete secret {secret-name}`
+- to get a Kubernetes secret
+  * `./get-secret {secret-name} {data-name}`
+  * it may appear that the value ends with a newline, but it doesn't
+- to get the names defined in a Kubernetes secret
+  * `./get-secrets {secret-name}`

-## Deploying to Google Cloud Platform (GCP)
+### Deploying to Google Cloud Platform (GCP)
 - cd to top project directory
-- to build a Docker image and push it to the Google Cloud Container Registry
+- to build a Docker image for the web/REST server and push it to the Google Cloud Container Registry
+  * `./image`
-  * ./image
+  * this uses Dockerfile
 - to start everything in GCP
+  * `./gcpup`
+  * this uses server.yaml and database/database.yaml
+- to create/recreate the database in GCP
+  * `./dbsetup`
+- to interactively query the database in GCP
+  * `./dbi`
+  * `show tables;`
+  * enter any SQL commands
+- to see a list of things managed by Kubernetes
+  * `kubectl get {kind}`
+    where kind can be many values including all, services (or svc), deployments (or deploy), pods (or po), replicasets (or rc), or secrets
+  * enter `kubectl get --help` to see more valid kinds
+- to see even more detail
+  * `kubectl describe {kind}`
+- to view the logs of the database deployment
+  * `./dblog`
+- to view the logs of the web/REST server deployment
+  * `./serverlog`
+- to get a shell into a Kubernetes pod for poking around
+  * `./kshell {pod-name}`
+  * ex. ./kshell devo-database or ./kshell devo-server
+- to open the web app running in Kubernetes
-  * ./gcpup
+  * `./openapp`
 - to stop everything in GCP
-  * ./gcpdown
+  * `./gcpdown`
 - the web/REST server is ready to use when it has an EXTERNAL-IP
-  * enter "kubectl get services" repeatedly until they do
+  * enter `kubectl get services` repeatedly until they do

-## Miscellaneious Google Cloud Platform tips
+### Miscellaneious Google Cloud Platform tips
-- to connect to the database from a terminal
-  * mysql -uroot -h{database-external-ip}
-  * use smartdevice
-  * show tables;
-  * enter any SQL commands
 - to see content of GCP Container Registry
   * browse https://cloud.google.com
   * make sure the correct account is selected